Occupational Safety and Health

 Safety indicatorsKPI

 The Group uses accident frequency rate and severity rate as safety management indicators.
-We share this and other information, as well as provide appropriate guidance and safety awareness to departments that need to improve their safety measures.
+We share this information and provide appropriate guidance and safety awareness training to departments that need to improve their safety measures.
 We are working toward zero fatal accidents.

 Frequency rate: The number of casualties per one million employee-hours worked at bases and companies.
 This rate indicates the frequency of accidents.